mercadolibre/css-style-guide/README.md

 	payment-methods.css
 	```

-- Extend your components adding a `.sufix` in the filename.
+- Extend your components by adding a `.sufix` in the filename.

 	Extensions are specific styles that extend a given component.